learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 We already know about the "belongs-to" relationship.
 Let's say we have a `Song` class that produces individual song objects.
-Each song belongs to the artist that wrote it.
+Each song belongs to the artist who wrote it.
 We can build that relationship by creating an `attr_accessor` in the `Song` class for `artist`:

 ```ruby